-We call our peer-based sex education program the Sense Project because we wish to support young people to make sense of their sexuality and make sensible sexual choices.
+Our peer-based sex ed program is called The Sense Project because it was created to support young people to make sense of their sexuality and make sensible sexual choices.
 Sense supports Montreal youth’s healthy sexual development by giving them the information and tools to make empowering decisions about their own sexual health.

 Sense was originally created to target youth aged 14-17 in high school settings, but noticing the growing needs for our workshops and approach to sex ed, we have recently expanded our reach.
 Our team now visits community centres, drop-ins, CEGEPS, universities and group homes to facilitate sexual health workshops for youth aged 12 to 25 and youth workers.